Asymptotic Momentum of Dirac Particles in One Space Dimension: Summary and Outlook

 \section{Summary and Outlook}

-In this paper we studied the relationship between the Bohmian momentum \eqref{eq:BohmPandE} and the expected value of the momentum operator \eqref{eq:ExpValP} for solutions of the Dirac equation \eqref{eq:DirEl} with Gaussian wave packet initial data of the form \eqref{Gaussiandata}, for which the latter quantity is $k_0$.
-The initial data depends on parameters $\Theta_0,\Omega_0,\sigma$, and $k_0$, while another parameter $\omega := \frac{m_{\text{el}}c}{\hbar}$, appears in the equation.
-We focused on wave packets that initially coincide with a positive energy eigenfunction, so that $\Theta_0$ and $\Omega_0$ are determined via \eqref{def:Thetak} in terms of $m_{\text{el}}$ and $k_0$.
-We derived the stationary phase approximation for the solution and showed that it corresponds to two wave packets with the same momentum and opposite values of energy that travel in opposite directions, and thus their supports become almost disjoint after enough time has passed.
-By analyzing the guiding equation \eqref{eq:guiding} we showed that as a result, particles will eventually be influenced only by one of these asymptotic wave packets, so that their momentum becomes constant.
-Since the momentum approaches a fixed value, the wave function in effect becomes plane-wave-like after enough time has passed, which provides some justification for Compton's use of the plane wave dispersion relations in his calculations, at least as far as the incoming electron is concerned.
+In this paper we studied the relationship between the Bohmian momentum \eqref{def:vpE} and the expected value of the momentum operator \eqref{eq:ExpValP} for solutions of the Dirac equation \eqref{eq:DirEl} with Gaussian wave packet initial data of the form \eqref{Gaussiandata}, for which the latter quantity is $k_0$.
+The initial data depends on parameters $\Theta_0,\Omega_0,\sigma$, and $k_0$, while another parameter $\omega := \frac{mc}{\hbar}$, appears in the equation\edit{.} We derived the stationary phase approximation for the solution and showed that it corresponds to two wave packets with the same momentum and opposite values of energy that travel in opposite directions, and thus their supports become almost disjoint after enough time has passed.
+By analyzing the guiding equation \eqref{eq:guiding} we showed that as a result, particles will eventually be influenced only by one of these asymptotic wave packets, so that their momentum becomes \edit{approximately} constant. \edit{As a result, }the wave function in effect becomes \edit{locally like a plane wave } after enough time has passed, which provides some justification for Compton's use of the plane wave dispersion relations in his calculations, at least as far as the incoming electron is concerned.
 Doing a similar analysis for the incoming photon is hampered by the Bohmian momentum being ill-defined for a massless particle, but we believe similar results can be obtained through a limiting argument.
 Meanwhile, justifying Compton's use of plane-wave values for the {\em outgoing} particles requires addressing the entanglement that would result from their interaction.
-We will leave these issues for future works.
+We leave these issues for future works.